-Kurkdjian’s Baccarat Rouge 540 also has its special place.
+Kurkdjian’s Baccarat Rouge 540 also holds its special place.

-Carner Barcelona is available as well as Roja, Eight and Bob, Kilian, Penthaglion’s, Byredo, Nasomatto, Zenology, Profumum Roma, L’Artisan Perfumeur, Clive Trudon candles, and fine cosmetics…
+Carner Barcelona is available as well as Roja, Eight and Bob, Killian, Penthaglion’s, Byredo, Nasomatto, Zenology, Profumum Roma, L’Artisan Perfumeur, Clive Trudon candles, and fine cosmetics…

 When in Belgrade, you need not look any further.
 The prices are also very reasonable so it just might be worth your while to shop here.
 Very mainstream niche, I hope they will tend to surprise a little bit in the future.